What is Dialogic Listening? Definition, Advantages and Disadvantages

-In this article you will find a practical explanation of Dialogic Listening.
+Dialogic Listening: in this article you will find a practical explanation of Dialogic Listening.
+Next to what it is (explanation & definition), this article also highlights the Characteristics of Dialogic Listening, Advantages and disadvantages and Examples of a Dialogic Listening Conversation.
 After reading, you will understand this powerful tool of communication skills.
+Enjoy reading!

 What is Dialogic Listening?

 Dialogic Listening was developed by John Stewart and Milt Thomas as an alternative to Active Listening.
 It is also known as relational listening, as it helps with the exchange of ideas as one person listens to the other and builds rapport in the process.

 To go deeper into the characteristics of Dialogic Listening, one must understand the meaning of dialogue.
 Dialogue comes from the Greek words “dia”, which means through and “logos” which means words.

 Dialogue therefore means learning through conversation.
 Dialogue is of great importance in communication, which usually is a two-way process where the people involved seek to understand the message being shared.